NDCLab/stim-dataset/code/stim-behavioral/README.md

-inclusion criteria, computes flanker performance measures and the memory hit-rate contrast (faces from incongruent-error vs incongruent-correct trials), assigns the between-subject condition from hardcoded ID lists, and prints group summary stats.
+inclusion criteria, computes flanker performance measures and the memory hit-rate contrast (faces from incongruent-error vs incongruent-correct trials), assigns the between-subject condition from hardcoded ID lists, and prints both a per-condition group summary and a memory-stage exclusion breakdown.

-**Additional inclusion criteria** (on top of the Python gating; counters for each are kept in the R environment but not printed):
+**Additional inclusion criteria** (on top of the Python gating; each criterion's count and dropped IDs are printed and saved -- see outputs):
 1. <= 20% of surprise trials removed for RT <= 200 ms (attentiveness)
 2. flanker accuracy >= 0.6 (fast trials excluded, no-responses count as 0)
 3. >= 8 legit incongruent errors